Note: Please contact Sophos Professional Services if you require assistance with your specific environment.

 You can do this for all sorts of configurations.

-Simply redo the same steps as above: Get the syntax of the object, replace your raw data, and import this new data into the XG Firewall.
+Redo the same steps: Get the object's syntax, replace your raw data, and import this new data into the Sophos Firewall.

 Using this XML Template for IP Hosts.